 Where can I learn more?
 Contact us to learn how your child can get started on a learning skills they can use in a promising career path.
 Not interested in a computer coding job?
 No problem!
 Our program teaches skills needed in any job: problem solving, creative thinking, perseverance, patience, organization and collaboration through coding in the classroom.

 To learn more about Code to the Future, watch the following video:

 Find It Fast

 Characteristic of the Month

-- the quality of being persistent
+- the action of keeping safe.

 A Visit from a Chief Scientist at NASA, Al Bowers

 On November 16th, students at Mariposa Computer Science Magnet School welcomed a special guest speaker, Mr. Al Bowers, a Chief Scientist at NASA.
 He shared his story of overcoming challenges in his life, as well as his educational background.
 He also explained current projects that are happening at NASA.
 The students were excited to learn about these projects and to touch an actual controller that had been on Apollo 15 when it landed on the moon!
 Mr. Bowers was receptive to questions and our students had many great ones for him.
 Thank you so much, Mr. Bowers, for visiting Mariposa Computer Science Magnet School!